Salmatahlil/Capstone/README.md

 - What is the Energy Intensity Per Capita and by GDP of Top 5 Energy Consumers?

 ## Tech Stack
-Add tech needed --> vs code, jupyter, python libraries needed, etc.
+tech needed --> vs code, jupyter, python libraries: dash, dash_bootstrap_components, plotly.express, pandas, numpy, matplotlib, seaborn

 ## Visualizations at a Glance
 Add images of best visuals here